kushaldas/lym/docs/services.rst

   [Install]
   WantedBy=multi-user.target

-We can block that by using `InaccessiblePaths=/etc` in the service file.
-This option also takes a list of paths, so you can block access to any other directories/file paths too.
+We can block this via mounting a Temporary filesytem in `/etc`, and then binding the files we need for the service as read only, using `TemporaryFileSystem=` & `BindReadOnlyPaths=` options.

 The full service file is given below.